WebAssembly/spec/spectec/test-prose/TEST.md

   - packtype is valid.

 Fieldtype_ok
-- the field type (MUT?, storagetype) is valid if:
+- the field type (MUT? storagetype) is valid if:
   - the storage type storagetype is valid.

 Functype_ok